The latest Node.js Tracer supports versions

 datadog.yaml file under

-enabled: true and listens for trace traffic at
+enabled: true and listens for trace data at

 apm_non_local_traffic: true in the